dhivyasoundar/QAApp/Readme.md

 The application integrates with a server-side model for handling answers.
 User responses are stored in memory and sent to the model via the controller.
 The model is designed in `QuestionModel`.

 ```

-Customize the sections as needed, add any specific instructions, and update the placeholders with your project details.